Jet004/appoint-me/README.md

 ## Future Additions to site:
  - breadcrumbs - mobile view in header - desktop view above page body
- - speed dial for quick access actions when logged in
+ - speed dial for quick access actions when logged in - for businessRep

 ## Future issues to solve:
  - better method for getting viewport width/user agent for useState in layout to prevent page from rendering twice. some nice user agent solutions to set initial values here:https://stackoverflow.com/questions/59494037/how-to-detect-the-device-on-react-ssr-app-with-next-js and here: https://stackoverflow.com/questions/63928337/css-style-is-not-correctly-being-applied-when-conditional-render-in-react